monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/account/index.md

 ## On-Demand clipboard listening

-By pausing the clipboard listener, *System Tray->Pause* a 🎯 icon will appear in the top-right of the *Pin Tray*.
+By pausing the clipboard listener, *System Tray->Pause* a 🎯 icon will appear in the top-right of the *Pin Tray* when there is something **new** on the clipboard.
 <p><img class="figure narrow" src="/docs/build/img/free_acct_sug_bullseye_btn.png" /></p>

 :::tip